thixotropist/ghidra_import_tests/content/en/docs/platforms_and_toolchains/_index.md

 * the gcc compiler, built from source and configured for a specific target architecture and language set
-* binutils utilities, including a `gas` assembler with support for various instruction set extensions
+* binutils utilities, including a `gas` assembler with support for various instruction set extensions and dissassembler tools like `objdump` that provide reference handling of newer instructions.
 * linker and linker scripts
 * a `sysroot` holding files the above subsystems would normally expect to find under `/usr`, for instance `/usr/include` files supplied by the kernel and standard libraries